JillyCS15/sock-validator/README.md

     <img src="./readme-images/logo.jpg" alt="drawing" width="75%"/>
 </p>

 SoCK Library is a library to help user getting information about completeness of knowledge graph data.
-This library was developed with Python programming containing functions that can be used in the process of validating the completeness of the knowledge graph data.
-The functions available in this library are data collection, shape formation, data validation, and data visualization.
+This library was developed with Python containing functions that can be used in the process of validating the completeness of the knowledge graph data.
+The functions available in this library are data collection, completeness pattern instantiation, data validation, and data visualization.
 Users are expected to be familiar with using Python to use this library properly.

 The SoCK library reuses some of the existing Python libraries as **requirements**, such as:
 - [RDFLib](https://rdflib.readthedocs.io/)